Reactive Chat application using ServiceStack and Fable in F#

 | Failed of exn

-Forget about the Model part now.
-As it is just a representation for view.
+Forget about the Model part now, as it is just a representation for the view.
 More important here is Msg.
-If you can see of InputMessage and of OutputMessages both are directed from Server.
-And all three messages, including with Failed are there to communicate with the Server.
-It is in direct connection with Server’s DTOs.
-Other msg is to handle user event from view.
-So, every communication is divided with specific messages and handled in State/Update.
+If you can see, of InputMessage and of OutputMessages are both directed from the Server.
+And all three messages, including Failed, are there to communicate with the Server.
+It is in direct connection with the Server's DTOs.
+Other messages are to handle user events from the view.
+So, every communication is divided into specific messages and handled in State/Update.

 let root model dispatch =